ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_packaging-pricing.md

 * VMware Tanzu Kubernetes Grid
 * VMware Data Services Manager

+For Tanzu Kubernetes Grid and for Data Services Manager, there might be a delay in providing the license keys.
+{: note}

 If you need access to a VMware software product or edition that you are entitled to with VMware Cloud Foundation, contact your IBM Business Partner representative or [IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
-{: note}

 ## Related links
 {: #vmwaresol_packaging-pricing-related}